sudoPom/CS-Notes/Year-3/Computer-Systems-COMP0019/Week-5/The-Memory-Hierarchy.md

 ### Synchronous DRAM

-As time went on there became better ways to interface to DRAM using **Synchronous DRAM (SDRAM)** which uses a conventional clock signal. that the rest of the motherboard uses, rather than asynchronous control.
+As time went on there became better ways to interface to DRAM using **Synchronous DRAM (SDRAM)** which uses a conventional clock signal that the rest of the motherboard uses, rather than asynchronous control.
 It also allows the reuse of the row addresses when trying to access sequential columns on the same row.

-### Double Data Rate Synchronous DRAM
+#### Double Data Rate Synchronous DRAM

 Double Data Rate Synchronous DRAM (DDR SDRAM) uses both rising and falling edges of the clock, allowing two bits to be sent per cycle per pin.
 There are different types depending on the prefetch buffer:
 * DDR = 2 bit prefetch
 * DDR2 = 4 bit prefetch
 * DDR4 = 8 bit prefetch.

-##### Nonvolatile Memories
+### Nonvolatile Memories

 Both DRAM and SRAM are volatile memories meaning they lose information when powered off.

 Some nonvolatile memories include:
 * Read-only memory (ROM) - programmed during production
 * Programmable ROM (PROM) - can be programmed once
-* Erasable PROM (EPROM) - can be programmed once
+* Erasable PROM (EPROM) - can be reprogrammed
-* Electrically erasable PROM (EEPROM) - electronic erase capability
+* Electrically erasable PROM (EEPROM) - Can be reprogrammed on the same device - another seperate physical device is not needed.
 * Flash Memory: EEPROMs with partial erase capability.
 Memory is seperated to blocks and only blocks can be erased.
 	* Each block wears out after about 100,000 erasings. ^29c35a
 * 3D XPoint (Intel Optane) & emerging NVMs